 It can be easy to get caught up in how the world might affect your little one’s childhood and perceptions, but have you ever considered you might just be expecting a little world changer yourself?
 You could be pregnant with or adopting the next innovative genius, trailblazing politician, compassionate philanthropist, or brave activist.
 Having a baby will change your world in so many ways.
 Name them something that encourages them to change their world, too!

 Baby Names for Future World Changers

-Amelia – This name is not only beautiful, but the perfect fit for your future high-flying cutie.
-Amelia Earhart is the popular namesake here as the first female pilot to fly solo over the Atlantic Ocean.
+Amelia – This name is not only beautiful but the perfect fit for your future high-flying cutie.
+Amelia Earhart is the famous namesake here as the first female pilot to fly solo over the Atlantic Ocean.